 Research Mission Statement

-To advance the knowledge and clinical application of the science, art, and philosophy of chiropractic based upon the Gonstead System of Chiropractic.
+To advance the knowledge and clinical application of the science, art, and philosophy of chiropractic with an emphasis on the Gonstead System of Chiropractic.

 Why Gonstead Chiropractic Research?

 Chiropractic is an art and science and a philosophy of life and health.
-Each cornerstone of the triad must be developed, maintained, and advanced.
+Each cornerstone of the triad must be studied and developed.
 The various Gonstead technique instructors are doing an excellent job of presenting and teaching the ART and PHILOSOPHY of chiropractic, particularly as it relates to the Gonstead System of Chiropractic.

 One of the founding principles of the Gonstead Clinical Studies Society is to advance the SCIENCE of the Gonstead System of Chiropractic.
 To date, GCSS has published case reports and research detailing the technical aspects of the Gonstead technique and system of spinal analysis in peer-reviewed chiropractic journals and published proceedings, has written two textbooks, among other things.